KaichenTseng/KaichenTseng/README.md

 # Brief introduction:

-Hello there, folks!
-I'm Ken, the keyboard maestro from TPE Auckland, with a passion for programming and a penchant for puns.
-I'm fluent in "Elglish" - the unique blend of English and coding jargon that keeps me in stitches and debugging at the same time.
-When I'm not busy debugging my code, you'll likely find me on a hike, touching grass, or cracking a joke that only fellow programmers would understand.
-So, let's code and conquer the world one line at a time!
-Cheers, mate!
+G'day, mates!
+I'm Ken, the coding whiz hailing from TPE- Auckland, where I spin web magic with my keyboard.
+Fluent in "Elglish," the art of coding lingo and nerd jokes, I'm all about turning bugs into features and debugging with a smile.
+When I'm not tapping away on my keyboard, you'll likely find me tinkering with gadgets or cracking puns that'll make you groan and grin at the same time.
+So, let's code and conquer the digital realm together!
+Cheers, cobbers!

 :D